-The average staff attendance for the school year, based on unplanned absences of sick and emergency leave for periods of up to five days, was 90.72%.
+The average staff attendance for the school year, based on unplanned absences of sickness and emergency leave for periods of up to five days, was 91.68%.

-Percentage of teaching staff retained from the previous school year was 100%.
+The percentage of teaching staff retained from the previous school year was 98.53%.